Fire suppression system owners guide

 • Top left-hand side

-Feeder Belt Area (2 nozzles – 45° angle toward rear of machine)
+Feeder Belt Area (2 nozzles – 45° angle toward rear):

 • Middle right